-Be Alert for Hazards.
-The terrain or road in which you ride can present many hazards.
+Always "scan" the terrain or road in which you ride can present many hazards.
 Always "scan" the terrain or road ahead of you continually.
-Watch for un-expected turns, drop-offs, ditches, rocks and other hazards.
+Watch for unexpected turns, drop-offs, ditches, rocks and other hazards.
 Always maintain a speed slow enough to allow you enough time to see and react to hazards.